RushuiGuan/framework/config/Albatross.Config/README.md

 ```
 If the Key of the config class is defined, the json values of the key in the `appsettings.json` file will be binded to the config class.
 The `Validate` method of the class will be invoked after the creation of its instance.
 An exception will be thrown if there are any validation errors.

 Once the config class is registered using DI, it can be injected directly to classes as a dependency.
 The `AddConfig` method by default registers the config class as a Singleton.  `AddConfig(false)` will register the class with a scoped lifetime.
+The scoped lifetime is useful in the rare case of config data change.
 ```csharp
 	public static IServiceCollection RegisterMyServices(this IServiceCollection services) {
 		services.AddConfig<MyConfig>();